0jscsshtml/brickscodes/README.md

 * Progress Bar for overall progress and slide duration progress.
 * Play/Pause button for autoplay and autoscroll.
 * Disable Slider at selected breakpoint.
+###### Back to Top
+* Add scroll progress to Back to Top Element.
+* When enabled, adding a Back to Top element will automatically include a scroll progress indicator.
+Customize its style as desired.

 ## Preview